University Tips Blog

 You might also be interested in our popular training days.
 We pride ourselves in delivering inspiring, insightful, and interactive events, with sessions that cover essential skills for student recruitment, widening participation, and outreach.

-You have two training options:
+You have a few training options:

-• Attend our University Training Days in Birmingham
+Attend our University Training Days in Birmingham

 As ever, if you have any questions about our annual guides, our learning resources, or anything else, please do let us know.
 We’d be happy to help.